wg-perception/object_tracker/README.md

 object_tracker
 ==============
-This package allows for the tracking of moving (rotating) objects and the estimation of the relevant motion parameters.
+This package allows for the tracking of moving objects and the estimation of the relevant motion parameters.
+The package gives the infrastructure to estimate the motion model and track the objects using different motion model estimators (e.g: a rotating motion, a linear motion...).
-In the case of the rotation the estimated parameters are the center of rotation, the rotation axis and the rotation speed.
+A rotation model estimator is provided: the estimated motion parameters are the center of rotation, the rotation axis and the rotation speed.

 How it works
 ------------
 The `object_tracker` package uses the the output provided by the ROS [Object Recognition Kitchen].
-This package examines subsequent detection results looking for moving objects and, if found, is able to determine the relevant rotation parameters, i.e. the center and axis of rotation and the angular speed.
+This package examines subsequent detection results looking for moving objects and, if found, is able to determine the relevant motion parameters; in the case of the rotation estimator, the relevant parameters are the center and axis of rotation and the angular speed.
 Some statistical indicators (covariances) are also output to give an idea of the stability in time and spatial location of the estimated parameters.